AbdullayevTemurmalik/startap-loyiha/README.md

-﻿# startap-loyiha CleanDrop in Ozbekistan
+﻿# startap-loyiha CleanDrop in O'zbekistan